Last Updated: December 4, 2024

 Can filing as an S corp lower my taxes?

 LLCs are known for being flexible in their management, but did you know that they’re also quite flexible with their tax obligations?
 By default, a single-member LLC is taxed as a sole proprietorship while multi-member LLCs are taxed as partnerships.
 This avoids “double taxation,” in which profits are taxed at both the business level and the individual owner level.
-But an LLC can also elect to be taxed as a C corporation or S corporation.
+But an LLC can also elect to be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page).

 A C corp designation comes with double taxation.
 Although this can be a drawback, some LLCs may find the benefits of a C corp election worth the double taxation.
 For example, C corps come with the most tax deductions.